Meet the Board

 Cyndi Philbrook identified a need in our community and co-founded the Toledo Community Foundation.
 She is currently serving as our President.
 Cyndi is excited about having a foundation to help our local Toledo students.

-She is the owner of Farmers Insurance in Toledo for last eleven years as a business owner and Toledo resident she is very involved in our community.
+She is the owner of Farmers Insurance in Toledo for last fourteen years as a business owner and Toledo resident she is very involved in our community.
 Both of her children were Toledo High School graduates.
 Cyndi is a firm believer in investing in our youth.
 She is a member of the Toledo Lions Club where she spends many hours volunteering.
 She also supports local charities such as Women United, Hope Alliance, local food banks and Toledo Schools.

 She enjoys spending time with her family, traveling, and the Long Beach Peninsula.